AIRAH’s guiding light and the pioneer of mechanical refrigeration, HVAC&R owes much to James Harrison (1816–1893).

 Experimentation with the ether and a whorl coil sourced from a heating apparatus followed.

-This led eventually to establishing, in partnership with blacksmith John Scott, an ice works on the banks of the Barwon River at Rocky Point.
+This eventually led to establishing, in partnership with blacksmith John Scott, an ice works on the banks of the Barwon River at Rocky Point.
+Today, a bridge over the Barwon is named in his honour.

-The year of 1854 was an important one in Australian history.
-In December of that year, the Eureka Stockade took place.
+The year 1854 was an important one in Australian history.
+In December, the Eureka Stockade took place.

 It was also the year when the first ice is reported to have been made by Harrison’s ether-vapour compression refrigeration system, which used a compressor to force ether through a condenser, where it cooled and liquefied.
 The liquefied gas was then circulated through refrigeration coils, and vaporised again, cooling down the surrounding machine.